 1-1.
 GENERAL.
-Budgit Portable Electric Hoists are precision built chain type hoists ranging in six rated load sizes from 1/4 ton through 3 tons with various lifting speeds and electrical power supplies.
-In addition to the capacities, there are model variations with hook or lug type suspension, and single or two speed.
-In addition to standard models, there are four rated load sizes of Budgit Electric Hoists ranging from 1/4 ton through 2 tons suitable for plating hoist service with various lifting speeds and electrical power.
+Budgit Portable Electric Hoists are precision built chain type hoists ranging in six rated load sizes from 1/4 ton thru 3 tons with various lifting speeds and electrical power supplies.
+In addition to the capacities, there are model variations with roller or coil type load chains, hook or lug type suspension, and single or two speed.
+In addition to standard models, there are four rated load sizes of Budgit Electric Hoists ranging from 1/4 ton thru 2 tons suitable for plating hoist service with various lifting speeds and electrical power.